Name Christine Hwang

 What are your main interests in planning and concentration area?

-I am interested in the Housing and Neighborhood Development concentration area.
-Specifically, I am interested in studying and working in post-industrial cities.
+I selected the Housing and Neighborhood Development concentration area.
+Specifically, I was motivated to study and work in post-industrial cities.

 What was your impression of Harvard and the GSD before you came?